ndouglas/breakwater/README.md

 I don't know, I'm just making this up as I go.

+## Planetary System

+Generation of the Planetary System begins with a Host Star.
+This is what we'll term the star at the center of this conjectured extrasolar system.
+It's possible for the host star to be part of a binary system; in a non-circumbinary (S-type) planetary orbit, the planet will circle only one of the stars, whereas a circumbinary (P-type) planetary orbit features the planet circling both.
+This could lead to very interesting worlds!

 ## Hornvale Project
 - [Hornvale](https://github.com/ndouglas/hornvale/): Frontend and connective logic
   - [Goldengrove](https://github.com/ndouglas/goldengrove/): Narrative/mythopoetic procedural content generation and tools